 So what is live sand?

 Conceptually speaking, live sand is any sand that is colonized by bacteria and invertebrates that adds to the biodiversity of a saltwater aquarium.
 If we compare the saltwater aquarium to the human body, the sand is like an organ (eg. kidneys) removes pollutants from the water and replaces them with less toxic chemicals the body (your tank) can better manage.

 Live sand is a habitat that helps grow a tiny invertebrate clean-up crew.
 Bristle worms, tiny starfish and copepods/amphipods will all live on and around your live sand bed.
 Each of these creatures plays an important role to help you keep your tank clean of extra food and waste.

 It is also the name of a specific type of sand you would buy online or at your local fish store.

 This sand is packaged in saltwater along with the bacteria and invertebrates living among the sand.
-The sand aren’t alive, but they are thought to be biologically active, meaning they already harbor living populations of ‘the good stuff’ you want in your tank.
+The sand isn’t alive, but they are thought to be biologically active, meaning they already harbor living populations of ‘the good stuff’ you want in your tank.

 The case for buying live sand

 Buying and adding live sand to your tank is a simple way to add biodiversity to your tank.
-A new saltwater tank can be a harsh environment to adapt to, because the water is relatively devoid of life–after all, you just set the tank up.
+A new saltwater tank can be a harsh environment to adapt to because the water is relatively devoid of life–after all, you just set the tank up.